9 Reasons Talented Millennials Get Fired

 This troubled me.
 Why were they firing them?
 And why did they feel so strongly about the firings that they felt the need to tell me about them?
-I asked nearly a dozen experts, influencers and business owners why they thought millennials sometimes struggled in the workplace, and why they were getting fired.
+I asked nearly a dozen experts, influencers and business owners why they thought millennials sometimes struggled in the workplace.

 As I investigated, trends began to emerge.

 What I learned didn't change my positive opinions about my generation -- but it did give me insight into why business leaders sometimes complain.
-Here's what my contacts said about millennials, and why they get fired.
+Here's what my contacts said about the trends.